 Individualized Skill Building Programs

-The Clinical Supervisor will create skill building programs after analysis of the ABLLS, VB-MAPP, AFLS, IEP and documents provided by other service providers.
+The Director and Clinical Supervisor will create skill building programs after analysis of the ABLLS, VB-MAPP, AFLS, IEP and documents provided by other service providers.
 Behavior Specialists will run programs and collect data during all sessions.

 Paragon Autism Services is Medicaid provider.
 Please contact for information regarding private insurance coverage.